 Don’t believe me?

 Well, according to Instagram, 70 percent of shoppers turn to the app for product discovery.

 If you need another reason to sell on Instagram, consider this: The app is one of the most brand-friendly.
-Ninety percent of people follow a business account, and out of the 500 million Story views per day, one-third of the most viewed stories come from brands.
+Ninety percent of people follow a business account, and one-third of the most viewed Stories come from brands.